marekruttner/AiSocialLab/README.md

 **v1-b1**
 - Opening video stream from camera with cv2 and running detections on each frame
 - Not working
-- Problem with kraes.preprocess_image: dimensions on input
+- Problem with tf: biases on input